Cleft Lip - Topic Overview

 What causes cleft lip?

-Doctors aren't sure what causes it.
-But your baby may be more likely to have cleft lip if:
+Doctors don't know what all of the causes are.
+But your baby may be more likely to have a cleft lip if:

 - You use certain medicines while you're pregnant.

 - You use alcohol or illegal drugs while you're pregnant.

 - You or a household member smokes while you're pregnant.

 You are exposed to radiation or infections while you're pregnant.

 - You or your baby's father have a family history of cleft lip.

 It's important to take good care of yourself before and during your pregnancy so that your baby will be as healthy as possible.

 People who have a family history of cleft lip may want to think about genetic counseling.
 It can help you understand your

 chances of having a child with a cleft lip.